 - Cook red bell pepper and frozen corn in a preheated medium saucepan on medium heat just until the bell pepper has softened but isn't mushy and frozen corn has thawed, about 4 to 6 minutes, stirring occasionally.
 Then set it aside.

-- Reuse the saucepan and heat the chickpeas with the salsa until most of the liquid has evaporated, about 5-7 minutes.
+- Reuse the saucepan and heat the chickpeas with the salsa until most of the liquid has evaporated, about 5 to 7 minutes.
 Stirring occasionally.

 - Meanwhile, make the tahini lime dressing.